jewelsofthought/11t-base-blog/site/posts/tol/cards.md

 ## 666m (cov-19)

 But the descent from 7B to 666m will be catastrophic and will be a stranger to any who dreamt of a world with only 666m people inhabiting it.

+## Fish

+Like a school of fish, all travelling in the same direction.
+But what position any particular fish takes, or when or why is unclear.

+- Highly complex and time consuming to reconstruct.
+- Use "wave dynamics to cause it to flow over like a wave
+  - Amplitude, speed, frequencey, phase angle...
+- How many variables?
+  - Indexer does not have to calculate.
+  - It just keeps the waves flowing
+- Source
+  - When the wave leaves its source, each element reacts according to its state.
+  - The next one will know it and reject and begin reset.
+  - Traverses as far as it needs or exits with error.